kkew3/copy1l/README.md

 ## Build and install

-First clone this repo and run:
+Clone this repo, and run:

 ```bash
 cargo install --path .